iamtheyammer/meraki-location-analytics-api-client/google-sheets-importer/README.md

 8. Wait until the script is done running and your data should be in the sheet called `Results`.

 ## Post first run

+#### If you'd like to see all data by timespan
 1. Open your Google Sheet
 2. Go to Add-ons -> [whatever you titled your project in Install step 4] -> Get data
 3. Watch your data flow in like magic!

+#### If you'd like to see all data by timespan and MAC address
+1. Open your Google Sheet
+2. Go to Add-ons -> [whatever you titled your project in Install step 4] -> Get data by MAC Address
+3. Paste your MAC Address (formatted like this: `12:12:12:12:12:12`) into the box.
+4. Watch your data for that specific MAC Address flow in like magic!

 ## Credits
 Completely built by me. (@iamtheyammer)